-How Wickham Tractor Company Scaled Up from Three to Five Locations Smoothly
+How Wickham Tractor Company Scaled Up from Two to Five Locations Smoothly

 More locations mean more complexity, right?
 Wrong.
 While scaling can be complicated, especially when it is done through acquisition – approaching it in the right manner can make the process go smoothly.
 Wickham Tractor Company in Eastern Plains, Colorado, grew from two stores to a five-store complex in one year after buying an existing dealer.
 Through standardization, effective training and extensive use of management reports, they have scaled effectively.

 Founded in 1960, Wickham Tractor is a fourth-generation family business owned by brothers Jason and Brad Wickham.
 They are a forward-thinking, values-driven company, serving a wide-range of people – from big agricultural producers to city-based lifestyle consumers.
 Based in the beautiful Rocky Mountain region, the brands that they carry include Case, Kubota, Polaris and Cam-Am.

 Ashlee Reed, the Corporate Service Coordinator at Wickham Tractor Company, makes sure that all five of the service departments are on the same page, and she is also responsible for IT training.
 We sat with her to learn how Wickham Tractor Company scaled its way to success.

 What would you say sets your dealership apart from others?